abinongbey/Bey-Ddos/README.md

 <br>
 <h1 align="center" style="color:red">!!Warning!! <h1>

-`Note: THIS TOOL IS JUST ONLY FOR EDUCATIONAL PURPOSE..GIVING DDOS ATTACKs WITHOUT SITE OWNER'S PERMISSION IS ILLEGAL..
-SO USE IT AT YOUR OWN RISK..
-I WILL NOT BE RESPONSIBLE FOR ANY TYPES OF MISISSUES!!!`
+`Note: DON'T MISUSE THIS TOOL, I WILL NOT BE RESPONSIBLE FOR ANY HARM U DID TO OTHERS WEBSITE dangerous yet easy

 <h1 style="color:red" align="center"> How To Install Bey-DdoS In Termux</h1>